scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 {:numbered="false"}

 - SCMP: add normative language on rate limiting, mention congestion control when discussing QUIC transport for RPCs
-- Peering links: clarify they are established in an up or down segment
+- Peering links: clarify they are established in an up or down segment.

 ## draft-dekater-scion-controlplane-16
 {:numbered="false"}